 - If you sit at a computer at work, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.

 - Ask about having a trained therapist assess your workspace or movements to see if changes such as a new chair or a cushioned mat under your feet would help.

 - Get up and move around during the workday.
 If you're able, take a 10 - 15 minute walk in the morning before work and at lunchtime.

 If your work involves physical activity, review the needed motions and activities with your physical therapist.
 Your therapist may be able to suggest helpful changes.
 Also, ask about exercises or stretches for the muscles you use most during work.

 Avoid standing for long periods of time.
 If you must stand at work, try resting one foot on a stool, then the other foot.
 Keep switching off during the day.

 Take medicines as needed.
 Talk with your boss or supervisor if you need to take medicines that make you sleepy, such as narcotic pain relievers and muscle relaxant medicines.

-Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
+Reviewed By: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Health Solutions, Ebix, Inc.